ibm-cloud-docs/vpc/file_storage_vpc_about.md

 ## Monitoring share-related metrics in the console
 {: #fs-mon-sysdig}

 {{site.data.keyword.mon_full}} is a third-party cloud-native, and container-intelligence management system that you can include as part of your {{site.data.keyword.cloud_notm}} architecture. {{site.data.keyword.mon_full_notm}} is operated by Sysdig in partnership with {{site.data.keyword.IBM_notm}}.
-You can access File share dashboards in the {{site.data.keyword.cloud_notm}} console and view metrics such as current read and write throughput, and maximum throughput.
+You can access File share dashboards in the {{site.data.keyword.cloud_notm}} console and view metrics such as current read and write bandwidth, and maximum bandwidth.
 For more information, see [Monitoring metrics for File Storage for VPC](/docs/vpc?topic=vpc-fs-vpc-monitoring-sysdig&interface=ui).

 During the beta release of regional shares, these metrics are not available in the Monitoring tab for the `rfs` shares.
 {: beta}